With price high, Thais with dwindling incomes sell off gold

 The price of gold has been rising since the coronavirus crisis began.
 That’s typical of times of uncertainty as people shift their wealth into what they believe is a hedge against uncertain financial markets.
 Gold was trading Thursday at $1,755.60 an ounce on the New York Mercantile Exchange, the highest level since late 2012.

 Many Asians hold gold as savings and investments.
-In Bangkok, gold shops are clustered in Chinatown, where long lines stretched even further by social distancing.
+In Bangkok, gold shops are clustered in Chinatown, where long lines were stretched even further by social distancing.
+Jitti said he believes the current wave of sellers mostly are seeking to profit from the high price.

 “The reason we are selling our gold today is because we need to increase our cash flow.
 We still have to pay our employees so need the money now for the expense.
 The situation has impacted us.
 We can’t export our goods.”